chiragatal/esp-amp/docs/memory_layout.md

 ### Subcore Firmware Region

-If subcore is LP core, subcore firmware can be loaded entiredly into RTC RAM.
+If subcore is LP core, subcore firmware can be loaded entirely into RTC RAM.
 However, the 16KB size of RTC RAM can quickly go short as LP core firmware grows.
 Meanwhile, some features such as [deep sleep wake stubs](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32c6/api-guides/deep-sleep-stub.html) and [ESP Insights](https://insights.espressif.com/) also consume RTC RAM, which further limits the capability of RTC RAM to hold subcore firmware.

 To solve the problem, set `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM=y` to load subcore firmware into HP RAM.
-Size of memory can be configured via `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM`.
-For ESP32-C6, the maximum size is 32KB.
-For ESP32-P4, the maximum size is 256KB.
+Size of memory can be configured via `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM_SIZE`.
+For ESP32-C6, the maximum size is 48KB.
+For ESP32-P4, the maximum size is 192KB.

 ## Usage